brettz9/db.js/README.md

 db.js is a wrapper for [IndexedDB](http://www.w3.org/TR/IndexedDB/) to make it easier to work against, making it look more like a queryable API.

+Its approach is to allow, as much as possible, the full expression of the underlying low-level API but in a more friendly, Promise-based manner.

+It is also hoped that by relying upon the standard web API, that as more server-side database adapters come into existence to adhere to this standard, one will be able to write once and use everywhere.
+By using the IndexedDB API, one is thus not tied to specific server-side database implementations.

 # Usage

 Add a reference to db.js in your application before you want to use IndexedDB: